2pinetwork/contracts/README.md

 - Controller manage what is the current active strategy for a given token and it's the link between vault and the strategy
 - Strategy is who really invests the tokens in pools, make swaps, add liquidity, etc.

-`build/` dir contains the "merged" all in one file contracts.
+## Aave strategy

+#### Deposit
+In our Aave strategy first the contract deposits into the  pool the corresponding token.
+Then we loop a few times in a borrow and re-deposit logic in the same pool.
+Each iteration borrows a little less than the maximum permitted amount to keep a good health factor, that helps when someone wants to withdraw his tokens.
+With this borrow-deposit loop we increase the current APY thanks to the WMATIC rewards.

+#### Withdraw
+In the withdraw process the strategy withdraws a calculated amount of tokens to keep at least a 1.05 health factor.
+Then repay a percentage of the withdrawn amount, and repeat this process a few times until the needed withdraw amount is reached.

+#### Withdraw All
+In the withdraw all process (deleverage) the strategy withdraws a calculated amount of tokens to keep at least a 1.05 health factor (same as simple withdraw), but instead of just pay a part of the debt, repay is called with the total withdrawn amount.
+This process is repeated until the debt is paid, and then the strategy withdraw what was left deposited.

-NOTE: Vault and VaultMatic are mostly the same with the difference that VaultMatic can
+## Vault and VaultMatic
-      receive Matic (polygon network currency) and wrap/unwrap to deposit in the wmatic pool.
+Vault and VaultMatic are mostly the same with the difference that VaultMatic can receive Matic (polygon network currency) and wrap/unwrap to deposit in the wmatic pool.

+### Directories
+- `contracts/` dir contains all the individual contracts.
+- `interfaces/` dir contains all the used interfaces for our or vendor contracts.
+- `build/` dir contains the "merged" all in one file contracts.

+### Dependencies
+- `@openzeppelin/contracts` v4.0.0
+- Aave interfaces (implemented in `interfaces/` directory)
+- Uniswap V2 Router interface (implemented in `interfaces/` directory) [Currently using sushiswap contract]

-## Contracts in Polygon network (Chain: 137)
+## Deployed Contracts in Polygon network (Chain: 137)
 ```json
 {
   "MATIC": {